TD First Class Travel vs. Aeroplan Visa Infinite

 Cons:

-If you’re looking for the card with better rewards value, the TD First Class Travel Visa Infinite Card is your best bet.
-As one of TD’s most premium travel rewards cards, it's not really surprising that it has steep income requirements.
-If you meet them, though, you’ll get a credit card that makes travel much, much easier.
-For instance, this Visa card gives you global airport lounge access and 4 free lounge passes.
+As one of TD's premium travel rewards cards, the TD First Class Travel Visa Infinite Card has steep income requirements, but this isn't unusual.
+And if you meet them, you'll get a credit card that makes travel much easier.
+For instance, this Visa card comes with a Visa Airport Companion membership (which provides global access to airport lounges) and 4 free lounge passes.

 We also love the generous insurance package, which includes 12 types of travel insurance.
 Want concierge service and discounts on car rentals?
-You’ve got 'em.
+No problem.

-As for earn rates, the TD First Class Travel Visa Infinite Card shines.
-You’ll earn:
+As for earn rates, the TD First Class Travel Visa Infinite Card shines:

 • 8 points per $1 spent on travel booked online through Expedia For TD